Lego DC Comics Super Heroes: Justice League vs. Bizarro League

-Synopsis
+Plot

 In Metropolis, the civilians are living their everyday lives until Superman arrives to save the day, much to their confusion, as there is nothing to be saved.
 As it turns out, Bizarro arrives, and he mistakes an octopus ride in a playground for a real octopus torturing children.
 Luckily, Superman fixes Bizarro's mess.
 Superman quickly decides that Bizarro needs a home away from Earth so he cannot cause trouble and takes Bizarro to a cubic planet with backward physics.
 Bizarro soon comes to accept his new home and decides to stay.

 One year later, Giganta attacks Metropolis.
 While the Justice League deals with her, Batman soon discovers more to the rampage than meets the eye.
-As it turns out, Gorilla Grodd used his telepathic helmet to take control of Penguin, Deathstroke, Captain Cold, and Giganta and steal vital technology and bananas while Giganta distracted the League.
+As it turns out, Gorilla Grodd used his telepathic helmet to take control of The Penguin, Deathstroke, Captain Cold, and Giganta and steal vital technology and bananas while Giganta distracted the League.
 After knocking off Grodd's helmet, Penguin, Deathstroke, and Captain Cold turn on Gorilla Grodd and use the stolen tech for themselves.
 The Justice League then splits up to take down the villains: Flash captures Captain Cold, Plastic Man catches Deathstroke, Green Arrow apprehends the Penguin, Batman defeats Gorilla Grodd, and Wonder Woman, Superman, and Green Lantern Corps member Guy Gardner continue battling Giganta.
 Although he joined the Justice League, Batman still considers Superman untrustworthy, simply stating in his mind that he only joined the Justice League to keep an eye on Superman and ensure that he is prepared for the possibility that Superman would become a threat to mankind.
 Victorious, the League returns to the Hall of Justice, where Batman and Wonder Woman notice news footage of Superman breaking into LexCorp Tower.
 Superman, however, was in the kitchen making sandwiches at the time.
 But when he sees the footage, he realizes who it is and tells the League he will handle it himself.
 However, Batman takes Wonder Woman, Guy Gardner and Cyborg, to investigate.